yojoshb/jmusicbot-docker/README.md

-# jmusicbot-docker
+# JMusicBot Docker
-docker container for [JMusicBot](https://github.com/jagrosh/MusicBot).
+Docker container for [JMusicBot](https://github.com/jagrosh/MusicBot).
 This uses the latest Alpine image for a small footprint.

 ## Usage
 Place your **config.txt** in `yourpath/toconfig` to map it to the container.
-If you need to access the `serversettings.json` file, you can hop into the container to access it
+The config folder will also contain `serversettings.json` if it exists.
+If you need to access the container you can hop into it and get a shell using:

 ```bash
 docker exec -it jmusicbot /bin/sh